Home

 In about 1924, Mary began to suffer from organic heart disease, as well as chronic nephritis, though she was able to be "up and around," said the newspaper.

 In 1994, a photograph of George was published in the book, Yesteryear in Ohiopyle and Surrounding Communities, Vol. II, compiled by author Marci Lynn McGuinness.
-He is pictured at a Civil War veterans reunion at the original Ohiopyle House, standing beside his brother in law, Reuben Leonard.
-The same image also has been published in McGuinness's 1998 book, Stone House Legends and Lore, in which this website's founder also is named.
+He is pictured at an 1892 Civil War veterans reunion at the original Ohiopyle House, standing beside his brother-in-law, Reuben Leonard.
+The same image also been published in McGuinness's 1998 book, Stone House Legends and Lore, in which this website's founder also is named.
+A reprint is matted and framed with soldier identifications and for years has hung on the walls of the Old Stone House along Route 40 (the National Road) near Farmington.
+The Stone House first opened in 1822 to serve wagoners and travelers along the turnpike, and today provides tavern, restaurant dining, catering, barbecue and cozy accommodation services for guests.

 ~ Stepson Clarence Potter ~